April 3 at 10:00 a.m.: Easter at Naturkraft

 • How long does a visit to Naturkraft last?

-A visit typically takes between three and four hours.
-Of course, it all depends on how much you get involved in the games and activities.
-Some will spend less time, while others will spend more time in Naturkraft.
+A visit typically lasts between three and four hours.
+Of course, it all depends on how much you get into the games and activities.
+Some people will spend less time, while others will spend more time at Naturkraft.

-We find that families with children in particular spend the whole day in Naturkraft.
+We find that families with children, in particular, spend the whole day at Naturkraft.

 • Times and prices